Cordeval/fari-app/docs/fari-wiki.md

 ### Adding a Page

-To add a page, click on the `+` icon on the right and click on the Page name to rename it as you wish
+To add a page, click on the `+` icon on the right and click on the Page name to rename it as you wish.

 ![Addding a Page](https://gyazo.com/e180cb0f68661380ed9da33ef3285459.gif)